simo-an/simo-an/README.md

 The wind
 Is shaking its leaves

-It's nice for us to stand without words
+It's ineffable for us to stand without words
 ```